 While attempting the writing tasks, students should read the question statement at least twice to understand it deeply and then answer it accurately.
 Proper planning of the task should be done before writing it fairly.
 Planning will help in overcoming the issue of misinterpreting the task or attempting only half of the task.

-Informal language slang, short forms, or abbreviations should not be written in both Writing Tasks 1 and 2 of the IELTS writing section.
-This common mistake can hinder gaining a high band score.
+Informal language, slang, short forms, or abbreviations should not be used in either Writing Tasks 1 and 2 of the IELTS writing section.
+This common mistake can hinder the gain of a high band score.
 Students should learn the art of formal writing, and this can be done by reading authenticated English books, reading English newspapers, and seeking help from an IELTS expert.

 Some common mistakes in the IELTS speaking section are adding a lot of fillers, lacking confidence, and not being able to answer completely.
 However, all IELTS speaking mistakes can be overcome with regular speaking practice and effective strategies.

-Never give a one-word answer or just nod your neck to say yes or no to a question asked by the examiner.
-Any question to be answered should be of a sentence and make complete sense answering the question in detail with a reason.
+Never give a one-word answer or just nod your head to say yes or no to a question asked by the examiner.
+Any question to be answered should be a sentence and make complete sense, answering the question in detail with a reason.

 As there are IELTS speaking PDFs available in the market that have answers for many IELTS speaking questions, students should understand that the PDFs or speaking answers are made for them to gain ideas and make their answers.
 Cramming any particular topic and answering using keywords can lead to a clear setback and lower the band score.